awsdocs/amazon-rds-user-guide/doc_source/custom-upgrading.md

 You can upgrade an Amazon RDS Custom DB instance by modifying it to use a new custom engine version \(CEV\)\.
 To do this, make sure that the new CEV already exists\.

+Only minor version upgrades are supported\.
+For example, you can't upgrade from a version 12\.1 CEV to a version 19c CEV\.

 Read replicas are upgraded after the primary DB instance is upgraded\.
 You don't have to upgrade read replicas manually\.

 When you upgrade a CEV, data in the `bin` volume of your DB instance is deleted\.